-> The intern will be under the direct supervision of Dr. Sarah le Jeune.
+The intern will be under the direct supervision of Dr. Sarah le Jeune.
 Evaluation of equine patients of various athletic disciplines will expose the intern to the diagnosis and treatment of a variety of musculoskeletal and performance limiting diseases and injuries.
-UC Davis provides a competitive environment for this internship with the ability to perform advanced imaging (CT, MRI, nuclear scintigraphy) and surgical services.
+UC Davis provides a competitive environment for this internship with the ability to perform advanced imaging (CT, PET CT, MRI, nuclear scintigraphy) and surgical services.
 In addition to traditional medical modalities (routine lameness work-up and diagnostics), the intern will learn integrative techniques such as acupuncture and chiropractic.
 The intern will assist Dr. le Jeune with performance/lameness examinations, acupuncture, chiropractic, and laser therapy to in- and outpatients as needed.
 The intern will also be involved in rehabilitation protocols of hospitalized equine patients within the William R. Pritchard Teaching Hospital and the Center for Equine Health.
 The intern will work with and individually mentor senior veterinary students and 1 – 2 trained technicians.
 The intern will also provide clinical teaching and evaluation of these veterinary students.
-There are no specific emergency or overnight requirements to fulfill the terms of the internship.
+Emergency and overnight requirements include weekend and night duties as part of the Equine Emergency Surgery Service.
 The intern will also be expected to assist the Equine Surgery Service with the work-up of inpatient lameness cases when duties to the Equine Integrative Sports Medicine Service have been fulfilled.
 Arrangements can be made to rotate through specialty services of interest on a case-by-case basis for a total of 3 weeks per year.

 One intern will be selected annually and the program will be 12 months in duration, beginning on August 1st.
 The intern is eligible for 24 days of vacation annually.